 It’s 1.30pm, on a half-sunny Wednesday afternoon.
-I’m sitting in Craig David’s management base in Kensal Green, with photographer Ashley Verse, taking in the multiple awards and multi-platinum plaques adorned on the walls.
-We’re waiting for Craig to arrive at JEM Artists HQ—he was coming in from a busy Heathrow Airport, having just flown in from Miami to play a sold-out DJ gig in East London later that week.
+I’m sitting in Craig David’s management base, in Kensal Green—with photographer Ashley Verse—taking in the multiple awards and multi-platinum plaques adorned on the walls.
+We’re waiting for Craig to arrive at JEM Artists HQ; he was coming in from a busy Heathrow Airport, having just flown in from Miami to play a sold-out DJ gig in East London later that week.
 45 minutes pass, and—from the corner of my eye—a grey Louis Vuitton bag hits the ground.
-The man, the legend, had just entered the vicinity.
-Craig shows love to the staff in the lobby area, before bopping through to his office/studio space to greet us.
-“We getting in the booth, yeah?
-I know you’ve got the bars,” he assumes, to which I reply (looking down awkwardly at my attire): “People always think I’m an MC when they meet me.”
-The room drowns in laughter, and I’m grateful for the ice-breaker.
+The man, the legend, had finally arrived.
+Craig shows love to staff in the lobby area, before bopping through to his office/studio space to greet us: “We getting in the booth, yeah?
+I know you’ve got them bars,” he assumes, to which I reply (looking down awkwardly at my attire): “People always think I’m an MC when they meet me.”
+The room drowns in laughter and I’m grateful for the ice-breaker.

 There’s been a lot of fanfare surrounding the Southampton star in recent months.
 I first sensed it when Complex published a piece celebrating 15 years of Born To Do It—Craig’s seminal debut—in August just gone.
 Then of course the now-infamous session on 1Xtra took place with Kurupt FM, Shola Ama, Big Narstie et al., prior to Noisey dropping a respectable long-read urging the icon to make a comeback.
 Fans and tastemakers have been chomping at the bit for new material, pretty much since news surfaced that David was in the studio with XL Recordings producer Kaytranada.
-But those whispers of a full-on return are soon to become a reality, as the Brit-R&B don shares his exciting plans during our chill, hour-long conversation.
-It’s like he’s one of my older brother’s friends I hadn’t seen around the area for years.
-The excitement to be talking about the future is written all over his face.
+But those whispers of a full-on return are soon to become a reality, as the British R&B don shares his exciting plans during our chill, hour-long conversation.
+It’s like he’s one of my older brother’s friends I hadn’t seen in the area for years—the excitement to be talking about the future, written all over his face.